 Early 1997 until the end of 1998:

 While I was thinking and trying, my back, shoulders and knees benefited from the sharp decline in inflammatory tendencies in general.
-It hardly occurred different pain flock at the same time, my elbows were trained with my forearm/upper arm exercise.
+Different inflammatory sites didn’t occur anymore at the same time, and I trained my elbows with my forearm/upper arm exercise.

 I found excessive tension in more and more everyday situations as I continue to relate my thoughts and emotions to my posture and movement.
-My hands were where I had started so I made them my starting point:
+With my considerations, I started with my hands because they were where my RA had started:

-In the case of misperceptions, I still sometimes spontaneously tried to achieve this expression through tensing.
-In Level 3 I consciously and deliberately reduced this habit by using relaxation.
+In the case of misperceptions, I still sometimes spontaneously tried to achieve expression by tensing my body.
+With what’s today’s Level 3, I consciously and deliberately reduced this habit by using relaxation instead of tension.

-The Heilben-exercises are a serious business like any other.
-The less one knows the less it’ll bring.
+The HeilÜben-exercises are a severe business like any other.
+The less one knows, the less it’ll bring.
 And in spite of every amount of suffering nobody wanted and deserved.
 So I rolled up my sleeves and learned to deal with the stress-related rheumatoid arthritis more skillfully than before.

-To heal and to lead a healthier life I needed my rational mind, my body-consciousness and my psyche alike.
+To heal and to lead a healthier life, I needed my rational mind, my body-consciousness and my psyche alike.
 Only the use of all three made it possible to grasp my challenges as best as possible.
-My body „told“ me when I felt pain, my psyche whenever I was sad, angry or anxious and my rational mind helped me to put all the experiences together.
+My body „told“ me when I felt pain, my psyche whenever I was sad, angry or anxious, and my rational mind helped me to put all the experiences together.
 I could then try what would help best against pain and inflammation.
 Sometimes I learned faster sometimes slower.
-I corrected myself whenever I found a logic mistake and added my insight into my experiences of what I found to be helpful to use against the disease.
+I corrected myself whenever I found a logic mistake and added my insight into my experiences of what I found to be helpful to use against RA.

-With the HeilÜben I brought my RA back into the area of my rational mind where I could apply logic and work out with what I was actually dealing.
+With the HeilÜben, I brought my RA back into a rational area where I could apply logic and work out with what I was dealing.
 I noticed that I could comprehend the overload that tormented my body.
 This relieved me from a significant stressor that followed my condition: The fear of the unexplainable of the uncontrollable.

 - When I had understood and used connections in the right way the pain would decrease.